spread-ai/docs-appsmith-fork/reference/framework/global-functions.md

 #### data

  This parameter specifies the data you want to download, which can be a URL, Query data, Blob, or any String.
-You can pass the data using `{{ '{{}}' }}` Mustache binding, for example `{{ '{{Userquery.data}}' }}`.
+You can pass the data using `{{ "{{}}" }}` Mustache binding, for example `{{ "{{Userquery.data}}" }}`.

 #### fileName

 This property allows you to set the name of the file.
 You can specify a name or dynamically set it based on query or user data.
-For example, you can use Mustache binding to create a dynamic file name like `{{ '{{Table1.selectedRow.id}}' }}`.
+For example, you can use Mustache binding to create a dynamic file name like `{{ "{{Table1.selectedRow.id}}" }}`.
 If there is no filename or extension specified, the download will fail.

 #### fileType